fredericbonnet/helena/docs/src/helena-dialect/dicts.spec.md

 - `size`

-  - ✅ should return the map size
+  - ✅ should return the dictionary size

   - Exceptions